jamescherti/outline-yaml.el/README.md

 ### Why not use origami.el?

-origami.el is no longer actively maintained and has known bugs that can affect its reliability and performance.
+The `origami.el` package is no longer actively maintained and has known bugs that can affect its reliability and performance.

 On the other hand, `outline-yaml.el` leverages the built-in outline-minor-mode, which is actively maintained by the Emacs developers.